ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Evaluation

 \subsubsection{Evaluation Metrics}

-We extensively evaluate \workname's performance from the following perspectives: trigger accuracy, content quality, and system overhead.
+We extensively evaluate \workname~from multiple perspectives, including the timing of proactive assistance, response quality, tool calling correctness, and system overhead.

-\textbf{Trigger Accuracy}.
-This dimension evaluates whether proactive services are initiated at appropriate moments.
-First, following prior studies~\cite{lu2024proactive,yang2025contextagent}, we use \textit{Acc-P} (Proactive Accuracy) and \textit{MD} (Missed Detection) to evaluate the system’s accuracy in identifying moments that require proactive services and its miss detection rate.
-To assess on-demand tiered perception in \workname, we use \textit{recall} to assess whether vision sampling is triggered when needed, and use \textit{sampling ratio} relative to 1s interval sampling to evaluate efficiency.
+\textbf{Timing Accuracy of Proactive Assistance.} We first evaluate whether \workname~provides proactive assistance at appropriate moments while avoiding unnecessary interruptions and missed opportunities.
+For the real-world dataset, participant-annotated windows serve as ground truth.
+Each window defines an acceptable interval for delivering proactive assistance, and predictions within these windows are treated as correct.
+Following prior studies~\cite{lu2024proactive,yang2025contextagent}, we use \textit{Acc-P} (Proactive Accuracy) to evaluate the overall timing accuracy, \textit{FD} (False Detection) to measure unnecessary proactive triggers, and \textit{MD} (Missed Detection) to measure missed assistance opportunities, respectively.
+We also compute \textit{recall}, \textit{precision}, and \textit{F1}-score to evaluate triggering performance.

+\textbf{Response Quality.} This dimension evaluates the overall usefulness of proactive responses under the current context.
+We adopt an LLM-as-judge approach, which has been validated in prior work~\cite{gu2024survey,chen2024mllm}.
+Specifically, we provide the LLM with the participant-annotated assistance need, sensory context, and each method’s prediction, and prompt it to generate a \textit{Usefulness} score based on four aspects: relevance, timeliness, actionability, and non-intrusiveness.
+We use GPT-5.2 as the judge model.
+Details of the prompt see Appendix.

-\textbf{Content Quality}.
-This aspect evaluates the relevance and usefulness of proactive responses.
-Since the response content is closely related to the agent's use of external tools, we assess whether \workname~calls the user-intended tools for proactive assistance.
-Following prior works~\cite{basu2024api,yang2025contextagent}, we adopt \textit{F1}-score to compare tool names between the predicted and ground-truth tool sets and \textit{Acc-Args} (Arguments Accuracy) to determine whether the agent correctly parses the tools’ arguments.
-Any errors in the tool name, API call format, or incorrect parameters are treated as incorrect for \textit{Acc-Args}.
+\textbf{Tool-Calling Correctness.} This dimension evaluates whether \workname~correctly selects and executes the user-intended tools required for proactive assistance.
+Following prior works~\cite{basu2024api,yang2025contextagent}, we leverage \textit{F1-tool} to compare tool names between the predicted and ground-truth tool sets, and \textit{Acc-Args} to evaluate whether the agent correctly parses the corresponding tool arguments.
+Any errors in the tool selection, API call format, or incorrect parameters are treated as incorrect for \textit{Acc-Args}.

-\textbf{System Overhead}.
-We also evaluate the system overhead of \workname, including the inference latency, communication time, token consumption, and memory consumption.
+\textbf{System Overhead.} This dimension evaluates the system overhead of \workname~in terms of inference latency, communication time, token consumption, and memory usage.
+We also evaluate whether the system activates vision sampling and VLM inference when needed.
+Specifically, we use \textit{sampling recall} to measure whether high-frequency vision sampling is activated during human-annotated windows, and \textit{sampling ratio} to quantify the frequency of vision sampling and VLM inference relative to dense 1\,second interval sampling.